 The Betting Act of 2015 made it illegal to facilitate gambling to players in Ireland without one of three licenses.
 The penalty for operators can be a fine up to €150,000 for a first offence, and a fine up to €300,000 for following offences.

-On BettingGuide.com, you will only find legal operators with one of these Irish gambling licenses, and we reference the licence number in each of our operator reviews.
+On BettingGuide.com, you will only find legal operators and we reference the licence number in each of our operator reviews.

 If you are looking to gamble online from Ireland, be sure to check that the online operator is legal and licensed in Ireland or holds offshore licenses from respected authorities in the industry such as the UK Gambling Commission, Malta Gaming Authority, or the Gibraltar Betting and Gaming Association.

 It seems likely that there will be changes to Ireland's online gambling laws at some point in the future.
 Fianna Fail is on record as saying reforming gambling in the country is one of their top priorities but the current coalition, which also includes Fine Gael and the Green Party, has not yet taken any such measures to update the country's rules and regulations on gambling.

 The impact of the coronavirus crisis also has to be taken into account.
 Ireland, like a lot of countries, has been hit hard financially by the pandemic.
 This could hasten the introduction of more controls over online gambling operators in Ireland, to raise much-needed funds.

 It is over a decade since online gambling was legalised in Ireland and the picture does not seem set to change by too much.
 While there could be more regulation of the sector in the future, it would be a massive surprise if online gambling were to suddenly be banned in the country.

 At the moment, both local and offshore operators must apply for licenses to run online gambling sites in Ireland.
 But the country has become a popular base for such operators over the course of the past decade, which has meant gamblers in the country have had a lot of good options.